Experience the colorful sights and culture of these Himalayan countries

 YOUR JOURNEY DAY BY DAY

-After breakfast, continue tour in Thimphu.
-Afternoon drive up to Dochu-La pass (3,100m to get a stunning view of the Himalayas and the highest peak in Bhutan, Gangkarpuensum(7,497m).
-Different peaks that can be seen are Masagang, Tsendagang, Terigang Jejegangphugang, Kangphugang, Zongphugang.
-Visit Wangdue Dzong situated on the hill overlooks the intersection of two rivers.
-Bamboo work, slate &stone cutting is popular and gives a look at the location of the general population.
+Library, and the School of Arts and Crafts.
+Afternoon drives up to Dochu-La pass (3,100m) to get a stunning view of the Himalayas and the highest peak in Bhutan, Gangkarpuensum(7,497m).
+Different peaks that can be seen are Masagang, Tsendagang, Terigang Jejegangphugang, Kangphugang, and Zongphugang.
+Visit Wangdue Dzong situated on the hill overlooking the intersection of two rivers.
+Bamboo work, slate &stone cutting is popular and looks at the location of the general population.

-Visit Punakha Dzong built by Shabdrung Ngawang Namgyel in 1638 lies at the intersection of Pho Chu and Mo Chu Rivers.
-It was a capital of Bhutan until 1955.
+Visit Punakha Dzong built by Shabdrung Ngawang Namgyel in 1638 lies at the intersection of the Pho Chu and Mo Chu Rivers.
+It was the capital of Bhutan until 1955.
+Don't miss out to visit the oldest Punakha Suspension Bridge that connects three beautiful villages.
 Then back to the Dochu-La and proceed to Thimphu approx. 4 hrs).
-This is a best opportunity to refresh and relax.
+This is the best opportunity to refresh and relax.
 The roads in Bhutan are thin and the separations are not extraordinary, because of the nature of the streets and the numerous valleys they go through traveling can take some time.
-After lunch in Thimphu, proceed by vehicle into the Paro Valley.
+After snacks or lunch in Thimphu, proceed by vehicle into the Paro Valley.
 It's a very long day of driving.
 Experience homemade meals and a friendly atmosphere in a local home before staying overnight in the hotel.

 Visit the Drukgyel Dzong on the way back.
-It has a historic importance as the Bhutanese army fought and several invading Tibetan armies here in the 17th century.
-You can also visit the Kyichu Lhakhang which is one of the oldest and sacred temples of the Kingdom, represent the introduction of Buddhism in Bhutan.
+It has historic importance as the Bhutanese army fought several invading Tibetan armies here in the 17th century.
+You can also visit the Kyichu Lhakhang which is one of the oldest and most sacred temples of the Kingdom, representing the introduction of Buddhism in Bhutan.
+End the tour by visiting beautiful Paro Dzong and National Museum of Bhutan.
+Overnight at Paro.

 Enjoy breakfast at your hotel before a departure to Paro airport for your flight out of Bhutan.